zkutalik/ssimp_software/docu/manual_ssimp.md

 ## Arguments
 [//]: -------------------------------
-Here are all arguments listed, with a defined default in brackets, and some formal... .
+Here are all parameters listed.
+Each argument has: a default value defined (in `[brackets]`), valid options listed and a definition of the argument given.
 Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`

 `--gwas [no default]`, path to GWAS dataset, in quotes, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
 Columns need to be named after common conventions (see file `../header_translation.md`).
 Missings have to be marked as `NA`.
 QUICKTEST, SNPTEST, METAL AND PLINK output files will be automatically recognised.
 The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
 For more info on possible sets of columns, see `Note` below.